rrnyquist/ebenezer/_Scripture/ESV/59_James.md

-James, a servant of God and of the Lord Jesus Christ, To the twelve tribes in the Dispersion : Greetings. ^0101
+James, a servant of God and of the Lord Jesus Christ,To the twelve tribes in the Dispersion:Greetings. ^0101

 Count it all joy, my brothers, when you meet trials of various kinds, ^0102